Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Properties

 - Label: Set the label for the rating control.
-- Field Name: Define the field name for the rating.
+- Field name: Define the field name for the rating.
-- Help Text: Provide optional help text for the rating control.
+- Help text: Provide optional help text for the rating control.

 ### Validation
 - This rating widget must be placed within a Form widget to be effective.